55+ of the Best Blogging Tools for Beginners

 Grammarly Premium is the best investment in my blog that I make every year.

 The Hemmingway Editor is really simple to use, but that’s one of the nice things about it.
 You paste your content into the editor, and it gives you a readability score.
 Readability has to do with how easy your content is to read and understand.

 The clearer and more concise your reading is, the easier it is to read.
 You should aim to write your blog articles for the eighth-grade reading level, as that seems to be the easiest for everyone to understand and process.

 This editor also helps you with passive voice and simplifying your sentences as Grammarly does.
 It’s color-coded to show you what sentences you need to correct and the tips to change them.

-Blogging Tools for Beginners to Help You Grow Your Blog
+The Best Blogging Tools to Help You Grow Your Blog

 When it’s time to grow your blog, one of the best ways to do it is by using social media.
-But it can be challenging to keep up with posting regularly on social media, so there are some tools to help you.
+But it can be challenging to keep up with posting regularly on social media.

 Tailwind includes analytics so you can monitor the performance of your pins and create improved marketing strategies.
 It also has collaboration tools to grow your reach on the platform.
 This is critical when you’re first starting on Pinterest.